lab47/lace/LIBRARIES.md

 # Organizing Libraries (Namespaces)

 Joker is distributed with built-in namespaces.
-These include core namespaces (such as `joker.core` and `joker.math`) and Go-standard-library-wrapping namespaces (`joker.os`, `joker.http`, etc.).
+These include core namespaces (such as `lace.core` and `lace.math`) and Go-standard-library-wrapping namespaces (`lace.os`, `lace.http`, etc.).
 As they are built into the Joker executable itself, they need not be deployed separately from that executable.

 Currently, Joker does not include any additional Joker namespaces (library code) that is *not* built into the Joker executable.
 That makes the Joker executable "stand-alone" with respect to deployment.